VectifyAI/pageindex-mcp/README.md

   </a>
 </div>

-PageIndex is a vectorless **reasoning-based RAG** system which uses multi-step reasoning and tree search to retrieve information like a human expert would.
-It has the following properties:
+PageIndex is a vectorless, **reasoning-based RAG** system that generates hierarchical **tree structures** of documents and uses multi-step **reasoning** and tree search to retrieve information like a human expert would.
+It has the following key properties:

 - **Higher Accuracy**: Relevance beyond similarity
 - **Better Transparency**: Clear reasoning trajectory with traceable search paths